CULTIVATION OF TURNIPS AND RUTABAGAS

 The family of the Cruciferae is surely one of the most present in our diet, represented by broccoli, Brussels sprouts, watercress and mustard.
 These plants, which are grown for food since time immemorial.
 They have been developed through selections and crosses between species, a wide range of types and varieties:

 – Common turnip (Brassica napus var.
-Napus) is a plant for the production of its roots, which are consumed in food, raw or cooked, in soups, boiled, soups, etc.. * More information: see turnip in food in the listing above.
+Napus) is a plant for the production of its roots, which are consumed in food, raw or cooked, in soups, boiled, soups, etc.. * More information: see turnip in food in the listing below.

 – Wild turnip (Brassica rapa = Brassica campestris) is a wild species of turnip.
 Its root is less swollen than cultivated varieties, and it is prized for its vitamin C content, which empowers it as a very good antiscorbutic.
-The leaves are eaten, raw or cooked, and have a strong taste reminiscent of horseradish. * More information: see turnip in food in the listing above.
+The leaves are eaten, raw or cooked, and have a strong taste reminiscent of horseradish. * More information: see turnip in food in the listing below.

 – Rapeseed (Brassica napus) is a plant for the production of oil.
 This oil can be rich in erucic acid, injurious to health, although in cash crops plants low in this type of fat have been selected.
 To distinguish the rapeseed plants with lesser levels of erucic acid in 1978 was patented the name “canola”.
 This name comes from the English Canadian oil low acid.